cardano-foundation/CIPs/CPS-0010/README.md

 At connection time there would be no way to tell which version of CIP-30 the wallet had implemented.
 Often resulting in errors during dApp-wallet communication, degrading usability.

+- has resulted in emulated wallets, as dApp devs test per wallet implementation, if better versioned this shouldnt be needed

 ##### Unclear Responsibilities
 CIP-30 does not provide rationale to what should be the concern of the wallet and clients.

 The knock-on effect of this is uncertainty regarding the direction future CIP-30 development should follow.

+##### Limited Scope
+- is a base connector

 ##### Language Dependent
 CIP-30's connection standard and API is defined using Typescript.